Valibot v1.2: Type coercion, AI metadata, and ISBN validation

 emojiaction.
 If you're using this action, we strongly recommend upgrading as soon as possible.

-Type coercion made simple
+Type coercion actions

 import * as v from 'valibot';